pypmc/pypmc/doc/introduction.rst

-Importance sampling naturally lends itself to massive parallelization because once the samples are drawn from the proposal, the computation of N importance weights requires N independent calls to the target density.
+Importance sampling naturally lends itself to massive parallelization because once the samples are drawn from the proposal, the computation of :math:`N` importance weights requires :math:`N` independent calls to the target density.
 Even for moderately complicated problems, these calls are typically the most expensive part of the calculation.
 With pypmc, the importance weights can optionally be computed in multiple processes on